Access datasets with Python using the Azure Machine Learning Python client library

 The Python client library gives you programmatic access to your existing datasets from experiments that have been run.

-From the Studio web interface, you can generate code snippets that include all the necessary information to download and deserialize datasets as Pandas DataFrame objects on your location machine.
+From the Studio web interface, you can generate code snippets that include all the necessary information to download and deserialize datasets as pandas DataFrame objects on your local machine.

 Security for data access

 The code snippets provided by Studio for use with the Python client library includes your workspace id and authorization token.
 These provide full access to your workspace and must be protected, like a password.

 For security reasons, the code snippet functionality is only available to users that have their role set as Owner for the workspace.
 Your role is displayed in Azure Machine Learning Studio on the USERS page under Settings.